What is CultiVar?

 - Interdisciplinary bridges: Interfaces between discipIines, action-research experiences and multi-dimensional matters are addressed through conferences, roundtables and symposia in order to expose students to the complexity of research for development.

-- Student mentoring: Two cohorts of students from partner countries (Vietnam and Senegal) starting their Master in 2016 and 2017 will be supported and assisted in order to stimulate personal development as well as assess and refine modules and training practices.
+- Student mentoring: Two cohorts of students from partner countries (Vietnam and Senegal) starting their Master in 2016 and 2017 are supported and assisted in order to stimulate personal development as well as assess and refine modules and training practices.

 CultiVar main goals